siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/setup_git_github.md

 - [IDEAS](http:///) and [GitHub](https://github.com/) are two project hosting services.
 The [TeamCoders_Event_Based_Model repository](https://github.com/HealthBioscienceIDEAS/TeamCoders_Event_Based_Model) is hosted on the former, while you will submit your coursework to the latter.
 - For more information and tutorial, have a look at the book/documentation [*Pro Git*](https://git-scm.com/book/en/v2)

-## Clone the module repository on IDEAS lab
+## Clone the module repository on IDEAS lab to your local machine

 Make a local copy of the entire repository hosted on the remote IDEAS site, e.g. remote repository -> local repository.